ohir/retarget/README.md

 1. Do not sprinkle your source file with dozens of pragmas.
 The `retarget` parser will understand the flow, humans will not.
 Single knob, plus single if/else nested spans (or vice-versa) per file are ok.
 Five nested knobs filled with ifs will shot off all your legs soon.
 1. Make each branch template to have as few moving parts (non-forced flags/variants) as possible.
 Let yourself to use at most `+/-dev`, `+/-loud` after the `@branch` that sets everything else for the target platform and screen.

-### You can not remove a flag!
+Final warning: **with app in production you can not remove a flag!**

 Adding a flag, or knob, or knob variant is easy.
-Removing a flag or knob variant is next to impossible.
-Once even a smallest sliver of app logic that depends on a new flag state was written, a way back closes fast and tight.
+Removing a flag or knob variant is next to impossible once even a smallest sliver of app logic that depends on a new flag state was written.
+Way to back off closes fast and tight with each additional line under a new condition.
+It is better to plan carefully ahead then stick with it for the project's life.

 > once there were tool options to add/rename configuration pieces, but these were retracted.
-Just plan carefully ahead.
+Do not ask for them to be brought back, please.

-### Windows™ caveats
+### Windows™ encoding caveats

 1. Retarget works through sources on a raw bytes level.
 It means it will not touch UTF-16LE encoded files at all.
 Generating pragmas through the shell pipe also needs an UTF-8 aware environment.
 Per session basis it can be done manually using `chcp 65001` command.
 Recent Windows cli solutions like "Windows Terminal", or "Cmder" are utf-8 aware and let you configure UTF-8 once for all via session profiles.
+1. Line endings do not matter to `retarget`, except for the `:Target:` informative pragma that has two lines.
+Normally `:Target:` will adapt to the line endings convention _of the file_ at apply time, but it will be broken if your editor (or your git) will change line endings back and forth.

 ### Project state